thomassuedbroecker/gitops-create-software-everywhere-module/documentation/README.md

 ## 2. What does the project do?

 This project does inspect the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) and needs to be seen in combination with the [gitops-verify-swagger-editor-example](https://github.com/thomassuedbroecker/gitops-verify-swagger-editor-example) outcome.
-It repository documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) step by step using the [helm guestbook application example](https://github.com/argoproj/argocd-example-apps/tree/master/helm-guestbook) from the Argo CD GitHub repository.
+The repository documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) `step-by-step` using the [helm guestbook application example](https://github.com/argoproj/argocd-example-apps/tree/master/helm-guestbook) from the Argo CD GitHub repository.

 ### 2.1 Understand the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops)

-The [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) is a part of the `How to` instructions of the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).
+The [`template-terraform-gitops`](https://github.com/cloud-native-toolkit/template-terraform-gitops) is a part of the `How to` instructions of the [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/).
 The module covers the [GitOps topic](https://modules.cloudnativetoolkit.dev/#/how-to/gitops).

 ## 3. Use the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) to create a module to deploy the guestbook example